thecodeassassin/influxdb.com/content/docs/v0.9/guides/syntax.md

 ### HTTP

-To write points using `curl`, call the `/write` endpoint at port `8086`.
+To write points using HTTP, POST to the `/write` endpoint at port `8086`.
 You must specify the target database in the query string using `db=<target_database>`.
-Use the `--data-binary` encoding method for all writes in the line protocol format.
-Other encoding methods will strip newlines or introduce URL encoding.

 You may optionally provide a target retention policy, specify the precision of any supplied timestamps, and pass any required authentication in the query string.

+Successful writes will return a `204` HTTP Status Code.
+Writes will return a `400` for invalid syntax.

 ###### Write a Point with `curl`